 Court involvement in a Colorado nonjudicial foreclosure.
 A court’s only involvement in a Colorado nonjudicial foreclosure is when the attorney representing the foreclosing party files a motion under Rule 120 of the Colorado Rules of Civil Procedure asking a court for an order authorizing the foreclosure sale by the public trustee.
-The court sets a hearing (called a "Rule 120 hearing"), which is limited to an inquiry of whether the borrower is in default or in the military and subject to protections under the Servicemembers Civil Relief Act.
-Since neither of these issues is typically in dispute, the Rule 120 hearing often doesn’t need to take place and the court enters the requested order.
+The court sets a hearing (called a "Rule 120 hearing"), which is a limited inquiry into certain issues, like whether the borrower is in default or in the military and subject to protections under the Servicemembers Civil Relief Act.

 In a Colorado nonjudicial foreclosure, the homeowner will receive several notices.
 These notices are explained in more detail below, along with some additional information about the foreclosure process.

 Pre-foreclosure notice.
-In Colorado, 30 days before filing the Notice of Election and Demand (the first official step in a Colorado foreclosure) and at least thirty days after default, the foreclosing party must mail the borrower a notice containing the phone number for the state foreclosure hotline and a direct phone number for the foreclosing party’s loss mitigation department.
+In Colorado, in most cases, 30 days before filing the Notice of Election and Demand and at least thirty days after default, the foreclosing party must mail the borrower a notice containing the phone number for the state foreclosure hotline and a direct phone number for the foreclosing party’s loss mitigation department.
 Colo.
 Rev. Stat. § 38-38-102.5.

 Notice of Election and Demand.
 To start the foreclosure, the foreclosing party’s attorney submits the foreclosure documents, including a Notice of Election and Demand (NED), to the public trustee.
 Colo.
 Rev. Stat. § 38-38-101.
 The public trustee records the NED with the county clerk and recorder.
 Colo.
 Rev. Stat. § 38-38-102.